rohithooda10/digital-moodboard/README.md

 - ZooKeeper

 ## Getting Started

-Follow these steps to run the Digital Moodboard Platform:
+(Note: Firebase.js and unsplash.js files are not tracked for security purpose) Follow these steps to run the Digital Moodboard Platform:

 Ensure that Kafka and ZooKeeper are running before starting the backend services.